muziejus/javascripting-english-major/6-abstraction.md

 permalink: /6-abstraction
 ---

-Between strings, numbers, booleans, functions, arrays, and objects, we have the fundamentals of JavaScript down.
+Between strings, numbers, booleans, functions, arrays, and `Object`s, we have the fundamentals of JavaScript down.
 These are the pieces that build together to make all JavaScript web projects.
 But knowing how to put the pieces together is where programming stops being a series of clunky, step-by-step